-There are usually 7 stages of the disease: Stage 1: No Impairment.
-During this stage, Alzheimer’s disease is not detectable and no memory problems or other symptoms of dementia are evident, Stage 2: Very Mild Decline, Stage 3: Mild Decline, Stage 4: Moderate Decline, Stage 5: Moderately Severe Decline, Stage 6: Severe Decline, Stages 7: Very Severe Decline.
-The endocannabinoid system is the way that your body interacts with cannabis.
-A preclinical study found that very small doses of tetrahydrocannabinol (THC), a chemical found in cannabis, can slow the production of beta-amyloid proteins, thought to be a hallmark characteristic and key contributor to the progression of Alzheimer’s.
-Unfortunately the effects THC have only slow down the effects of AD, also while the NMDA receptor antagonist, memantine, can modify the disease, it cannot reverse the process of neurodegeneration.
-The use of Cannabis slows that process down.
+A preclinical study found that very small doses of THC — a chemical found in cannabis — can slow the production of beta-amyloid proteins, which are thought to be a key contributor to the progression of Alzheimer’s.
+Unfortunately, the effects THC have only slown down the effects.
+While the NMDA receptor antagonist, memantine, can modify the disease, it cannot reverse the process of neurodegeneration.
+The use of certain cannabinoids can slow that process down.

-The properties of THC look to be beneficial in the treatment of ad in the future and will continue to be examined.
-Hopefully in the near future cannabis will become an option in part for the fight against Alzheimer’s disease.
+The properties of THC look to be beneficial in the treatment of Alzheimer’s in the future and will continue to be examined.
+Hopefully, in the near future, cannabis will become an option in part for the fight against Alzheimer’s disease.